COVID and Booking Policy

 As you can tell, we are constantly evaluating, reviewing and making sure we are up to date with safety.
 In addition, we need to be familiar with guidelines.
 This includes not only the sector specific guidelines, which it has to be said, have been very challenging, with changes taking place up to hours before their implementation by the Scottish Government, but also knowing the rules, law and guidelines for areas in Scotland and the rest of the UK.
 As I'm sure you can appreciate, this is very time consuming.
 To that end, we have recently invested in a new piece of software known as SuperControl.
 Not only will this help with the paperwork aspect of our small business, but also with COVID19, with features such as a postcode checker.
 This checker, at a click of a button, will tell us what rules and laws are in place in your area so going forward should help all of us.
 As this is all new to us, please be patient, particularly if you get a wrong email!,

 We also have spent considerable time researching and understanding the insurance sector for our guests.
 To that end, we were all ready to go with MasterCancel, which offered 'no questions asked' insurance cover for both guests and ourselves.
-However, at the last minute for us, the product has been pulled from the market, as it became financially unviable for the providers.
+However, at the last minute for us, the product was pulled from the market, as it became financially unviable for the providers.
 This has left a gap in the market.
 As many UK residents are not accustomed to having holiday insurance for 'staycations', this is something we would strongly recommend.
 The organisation PASC has published a paper on the different insurance models/options available to all and it confirms our findings.
 At present, there is no product on the market that will cover a tier change which would prevent you from travelling, but products do cover many other COVID related issues.
 Unlike other small businesses, we are not endorsing any one product, so please do take the time to find the right one for you.

-In all, it is clear that we have been working very hard behind the scenes including regular contact with ASCC (Association of Scotlands Self Caterers) and PASC (Professional Association of Self Caterers).
+In all, it is clear that we have been working very hard behind the scenes including regular contact with CBP, ASCC (Association of Scotlands Self Caterers) and PASC (Professional Association of Self Caterers).

 Flexible Booking Policy